 We’re really excited here at Measurelab about GA4 and we hope that this series has helped you to feel excited about it too.
 There was a lot of confusion and uncertainty when the news initially broke that Universal Analytics would be going away but the pace of change with GA4 combined with the fact it is purpose-built for modern analytics requirements (privacy conscious, suitable for web and app, leverages machine learning and uses a flexible, event-based data model) make it a powerful tool for marketers and agencies alike.

 As a final sign-off on this series, just two more suggestions to help you carry on your GA4 learning journey and stay on top of updates.

 Final Thoughts and Resources

 Firstly, we’ve mentioned our own Measurelab GA4 immersion cohort training throughout this series and we truly believe this is the best way to learn GA4 in detail.
 This course is run over 6 weeks, with a mixture of videos and other training materials to consume in your own time along with a live session every week.
 This format allows you to digest and practice the learning material between sessions and also to learn alongside – and from – the other peers in your cohort.
 Swydo customers can avail of our special offer of 10% off each ticket with the code ‘SWYDO10’.

-We recently conducted a webinar with Swydo on GA4 Reporting Simplified and you can watch the replay here.
+We recently conducted a webinar with Swydo on Google Analytics 4 Reporting Simplified.
 It offers expert insights on what we think the transition entails and answers some of the common GA4 questions.